Our trains on Saturday 23rd August are SOLD OUT. Do not travel to the railway unless you have booked train tickets.

 The Komatsu excavator at work at the South Junction

 Our Komatsu model PW170-5K is the bigger of our two road-rail excavators and came to us in early 2015.
-It spent the first part of its life under the ownership of FL Gamble & Sons Ltd. of Worthing, and was later purchased by Railway Plant Services (RPS).
-RPS are a contractor firm for NIR, and […]
+It spent the first part of its life under the ownership of FL Gamble & Sons Ltd. of Worthing.
+Later, Railway Plant Services (RPS) purchased it.
+RPS are a contractor firm for Northern Ireland Railways.
+The […]

 Atlas Excavator